 The Healthy Pet

-If you have any question about ticks or your pet’ health, please contact the Clarksville Veterinary Clinic in Clarksville, MO, at 573-242-3444 or Clarksville Grooming and Boarding at 573-560-3233.
+If you have any questions on parasites or medical problems, please call the Clarksville Veterinary Clinic at 573-242-3233.
+For grooming and boarding questions, please call Clarksville Grooming and Boarding at 573-560-3233.